Santa Rita massacre: Legal proceedings

 The Dutch conducted an investigation into the incident and came to the conclusion that it was in fact a massacre.
 They also discovered that US soldiers were present at the base the day of the massacre.
 The United Nations conducted their own investigation in 1993 and identified Colonel Mario Adalberto Reyes Mena as the man who ordered the ambush.
 The Truth Commission stated that the attack violated international human rights law and international humanitarian law.
 However, due to an amnesty bill passed in 1993, Reyes Mena was never arrested nor charged with the massacre.
 Bruce Hazelwood, an American military trainer present at the barracks that day, confirmed that the army knew about the meeting between the journalists and the guerrillas and that they planned an ambush.
 He confirmed Reyes Mena ordered the attack.

 A new Dutch organization, ZEMBLA, tracked down Reyes Mena using declassified U.S. documents.
 Reyes Mena left El Salvador for the United States in 1984 where he since lived in Virginia.
 Journalists interviewed him at his home on 24 September 2018 but he defended himself stating that both Duarte and the U.S. had conducted investigations but found no evidence of him having ordered the massacre.
 He accused the journalists of never telling the truth and being part of a communist conspiracy.

 In 2016, the 1993 amnesty law was repealed after it was found to be unconstitutional by the Supreme Court.
 Since then, the Fundación Comunicándonos and the Salvadoran Association for Human Rights (ASDEHU) have been pushing for justice for the Dutch journalists.
 Raquel de Guevara from the Human Rights Advocate of El Salvador announced that they would also be seeking justice for the journalists.
 Dutch civilians have also wanted Reyes Mena to be prosecuted.
 Those seeking justice remain hopeful since José Guillermo García, another Salvadoran war criminal, was extradited to El Salvador in 2016.
 However, since 2019, legislators have been pushing for a new amnesty bill.

 On 16 July 2021, human rights organizations in Dulce Nombre de María filed a criminal complaint against Reyes Mena and twenty-five ex-soldiers, accusing them of organizing and carrying out the massacre.
 On 16 October 2022, Salvadoran judge María Mercedes Arguello ordered the arrests of several retired military officials, including José Guillermo García and Colonel Francisco Antonio Morán, in relation to the massacre.
 She also ordered the extradition of Reyes Mena to El Salvador in relation to the case.
 A criminal chamber ratified the rulings and confirmed the arrest warrants against García, Morán, and Reyes Mena on 23 December 2022.

-On 3 June 2025, a jury in Chalatenango convicted Reyes Mena, Morán, and García for the massacre and sentenced them to 15 years' imprisonment.
+On 3 June 2025, a jury in Chalatenango convicted Reyes Mena, Morán, and García for the massacre.
 The following month, they were each sentenced to 60 years imprisonment, 15 years for each of the journalists killed.